‘Growing Up Karanth’ is a personal sketch of Shivarama Karanth’s life as remembered by his children

 The key to enjoying such books that combine biography ad memoir is not to seek what it does not aspire to do.
 This book does not possess the detail of Akshaya Mukul’s recently released biography of Karanth’s contemporary Agyeya – and yet, both types of book enrich our understanding of towering literary personalities.
 If one reads – a tad against the hagiographic grain – one still manages to savour a life and milieu (personal, professional, ecological), lived large and bold, rich in human and artistic emotion, a true window into that long and formative twentieth century.

-Growing Up Karanth, K Ullas Karanth, Malavika Kapur, and Kshama Rau, Westland Publications.
+Growing Up Karanth, K Ullas Karanth, Malavika Kapur, and Kshama Rau, Westland Books.